murraycadzow/wrangling-genomics/_episodes/08-changes.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   mars.txt
+	new file:   steps.txt

 ~~~
 {: .output}

-Git now knows that it's supposed to keep track of `mars.txt`,
+Git now knows that it's supposed to keep track of `steps.txt`,
 but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command:

 ~~~
-$ git commit -m "Start notes on Mars as a base"
+$ git commit -m "First step for using git"
 ~~~
 {: .language-bash}

 ~~~
-[master (root-commit) f22b25e] Start notes on Mars as a base 1 file changed, 1 insertion(+) create mode 100644 mars.txt
+[master (root-commit) f22b25e] First step for using git 1 file changed, 1 insertion(+) create mode 100644 steps.txt
 ~~~
 {: .output}